 RCW 13.04.030 would be amended to remove the following serious cases from exclusive adult original jurisdiction: Sec.
-1 (1)(3)(v)(C) Robbery in the first degree, rape of a child in the first degree, or drive by shooting, committed on or after July 1, 1997; (D) Burglary in the first degree committed on or after July 1, 1997, and the juvenile has a criminal history consisting of one or more prior felony or misdemeanor offenses; or (E) Any violent offense as defined in RCW 9.94A.030 committed on or after July 1, 1997, and the juvenile is alleged to have been armed with a firearm.
+1 (1)(3)(v)(C) Robbery in the first degree or drive by shooting, committed on or after July 1, 1997; (D) Burglary in the first degree committed on or after July 1, 1997, and the juvenile has a criminal history consisting of one or more prior felony or misdemeanor offenses; or (E) Any violent offense as defined in RCW 9.94A.030 committed on or after July 1, 1997, and the juvenile is alleged to have been armed with a firearm.